 The school believes that all students, whatever their race, culture, gender, faith, sexual orientation, physical or intellectual abilities have the right to:

-- a safe and secure environment at school and on the way to and from school
+- a safe and secure environment at school

 - concentrate on their educational progress without fear of others